-NAPOLEON BONAPARTE
+NAPOLEON

 In 1804, Napoleon crowned himself emperor of France.
-He set out to conquer neighbouring European countries, dispossessing dynasties and creating kingdoms where he placed members of his family.
-He saw his role as a modernizer of Europe.
-He introduced many reforms which had long lasting effect on Europe.
+He set out to conquer neighbouring European countries, dispossessing dynasties and creating kindgdoms where he placed members of his family.
+He saw his role as a moderniser of Europe.
 He was finally defeated at Waterloo in 1815.